ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 <!-- Add short description of what the RAS does -->

 #### Get and run RNS configuration
-Steps to get and run the RNS configuration, as well as monitoring the runs, are analogous to those listed above for the [RAS](#ras).<br>
+Steps to obtain and run the RNS configuration, as well as monitoring the runs, are analogous to those listed above for the [RAS](#ras).<br>
 The only difference is the `suite-ID` that, for the RNS is `{{ rns_id }}`.

 To get the RNS configuration, please follow the steps listed in [Get the RAS configuration](#get-the-ras-configuration), making sure you use the correct RNS `suite-ID` `{{ rns_id }}` when copying the suite.